-Prerequisite: None Departmental Recommendation: CIS 150 Lecture: Minimum 48 hours per semester
+Prerequisite: None Departmental Recommendation: CIS 150

 A hands-on course covering basic computer network Server administration technology.
-Certification type material will be presented in this course enabling students to understand the material as well as help prepare them to complete the certification examinations.
+Certification type material will be presented in this course enabling students to understand the material as well as help prepare them to complete the certification exams.
 Topics include using, administrating, deploying, and troubleshooting network Server software, and TCP/IP.
-Includes hands-on experience with a computer network, network Server software, and TCP/IP configurations as well as provides the fundamental foundation in preparation for industry certification.
+Includes handson experience with a computer network, network Server software, and TCP/IP configurations as well as provides the fundamental foundation in preparation for industry certification.

-160 AUTHORING ACCESSIBLE WEB PAGES 2 UNITS Associate Degree Applicable Prerequisite: CIS 111
+160 AUTHORING ACCESSIBLE WEB PAGES 2 UNITS Associate Degree Applicable